ROCm/rocSPARSE/docs/how-to/contribute.rst

 The ``docs/`` directory contains all of the documentation files.

 The ``scripts/`` directory contains potentially useful python and shell scripts for downloading test matrices (see ``scripts/performance/matrices/``) as well as plotting tools.
-See `rocSPARSE documentation <https://rocm.docs.amd.com/projects/rocSPARSE/en/latest/design.html>`_ for more details.
+See :doc:`rocSPARSE documentation <rocsparse:how-to/design>` for more details.

 Coding Style
 ============